-- Registration is mandatory to establish rights to a trademark; this is a "first to file" jurisdiction. - · Use of an unregistered mark for any goods or services is legal.
+- Registration is mandatory to establish rights to a trademark; this is a "first to file" jurisdiction. - Use of an unregistered mark for any goods or services is legal. - No legislation regarding plain packaging has been enacted in this jurisdiction, and it is not under active consideration.